marq24/emacberry.com/_docs/3200-liveshare.md

 the control of the app - use this feature wisely.

 The _HappyPartner - HappyLife_ is an extension of the regular share-current-location functionality that was build into GPSLogger almost since the first day.
-Initially called _HappyWife-HappyLife_, the function has been renamed in 2022.
+Initially called _HappyWife - HappyLife_, the function has been renamed in 2022.
 The intention of this function is to let a recipient (or multiple) know your current location after a certain amount of time.

 > When I am on a solo cycling tour, then my wife knows, I usually return after 2 hours.
 When I am not back at home